This Excel tutorial explains how to show all comments and hide all comments in workbook.

 We can also show the Comment all the time.
 Right click on the Cell, then select Show/Hide Comments

-Assume that you have many hidden comments spreading over different Cells, it is extremely difficult to locate all those comments by looking for the red triangle, especially when there are colored Cells.
+Suppose you have many hidden comments spreading over different Cells, it is extremely difficult to locate all those comments by looking for the red triangle, especially when there are colored Cells.
 Even if we can locate them with eye ball, it is time consuming to hide or show all comments manually Cell by Cell.

 Excel VBA show all comments in worksheet